Dana94/2019-website/blog/2020-09-11-checking-prop-types-in-react.md

 export default Card;
 ```

-If we change the type of `quote` to `PropTypes.string` to be expected, an error will show in the console.
+If we change the type of `quote` to `PropTypes.string`, an error will show in the console.

 ```js
 Card.propTypes = {